jinderSingh/decorators/README.md

                 /* save data */
                 const data = <AOA>(XLSX.utils.sheet_to_json(ws, {header: 1}));

-                // excel file should not contain headers or slice result array to remove headers row this.results = data
+                // excel file should not contain headers or slice the result array to remove headers row this.results = data
             };
             reader.readAsBinaryString(target.files[0]);